ohaynold/artaf/README.md

 ```

 ## Configurations provided

-These configurations can be accessed with `--config`
+These configurations can be accessed with `--config`:

 - *default*, run by default if no configuration is given, is the full dataset from 2010
 - *tiny_data* is a test dataset of two years and ten aerodromes

+You can add your own configurations to [config/config.yaml](config/config.yaml).